 Yours very truly, FORD MOTOR COMPANY OF CANADA, Limited R.J.
-Kantautas Vice President, Human Resources Mr. J. Dias National President Unifor 205 Placer Court Toronto, ON M2H 3H9
+Kantautas Vice President, Human Resources Ms. L. Payne

+National President

+Unifor

+115 Gordon Baker Road

+Toronto, ON

+M2H 0A8

-As a result of your deep concern about job security in our negotiations and the many discussions which took place over it, this will confirm that during the term of the 2020 Collective Agreement, until September 18, 2023, the company will not close or sell any plant, in whole or in part, covered by this Collective Agreement.
-This excludes the previously announced actions pertaining to the Bramalea Parts Distribution Centre.
+As a result of your deep concern about job security in our negotiations and the many discussions which took place over it, this will confirm that during the term of the 2023 Collective Agreement, until September 20, 2026, the company will not close or sell any plant, in whole or in part, covered by this Collective Agreement.
+This excludes the previously announced transfer of operations from the Bramalea Parts Distribution Centre to the Paris and Casselman Parts Distribution Centres, presently underway.
+Once the transfer is complete, the company will no longer operate out of the Bramalea Parts Distribution Centre.